c3budiman/NextJsBoiler/README.md

 - UI testing (React and css)
 - unit test for api routes (/api)
 - Mysql Integration
+- integrating to session (redis)
+- integrating to elastic-search for maintenance and logging api activity and response time (custom-server-node)

 What my next goal for this boiler template?
 - integrating to database (mongo/firebase)
-- integrating to session (redis)
-- integrating to elk (elastic search, logstash, kibana) for maintenance and logging
 - adding example of crud data.
 - adding example of ssg and ssr.